Ocean Liner Interior Design: Profit vs Patriotism

-Mewes brought his international flair to the ships he designed, and despite Imperator’s massive German eagle and shrine to Kaiser Wilhelm II, its interiors were actually heavily French, rather than German.
-Mewes even designed the ship’s lounge in the eighteenth century English style of Robert Adam.
-And Imperator’s Pompeian Bath was copied directly from the swimming pool Mewes built for the Royal Automobile Club in London.
+Mewes brought his international flair to the ships he designed, and despite Imperator’s massive German eagle and shrine to Kaiser Wilhelm II its interiors were heavily French rather than German.
+Mewes even designed the ship’s lounge in the eighteenth century English style of Robert Adam and Imperator’s Pompeian Bath was copied directly from the swimming pool Mewes built for the Royal Automobile Club in London.

 While the larger and more prestigious German ships — those prominent in the headlines and in the Kaiser’s mind — at least bore the trappings of Imperial Germany, the smaller ships were largely devoid of national symbolism at all.
 Even the names of these smaller German ships reveal their purely commercial orientation, largely chosen to appeal to immigrants crossing the Atlantic to become new Americans: George Washington, Cleveland, Cincinnati, President Lincoln, President Grant, Chicago, and Brooklyn.

 HAPAG’s Amerika of 1905 even had decks named to appeal to Americans: